EDUCE-UBC/workshops_R/README.md

 For a brief introduction to the data, see Hallam SJ *et al*.
 2017.
 Monitoring microbial responses to ocean deoxygenation in a model oxygen minimum zone.
 Sci Data 4: 170158 [doi:10.1038/sdata.2017.158](https://www.nature.com/articles/sdata2017158) More detailed information on the geochmeical data can be found in Torres-Beltrán M *et al*.
 2017.
 A compendium of geochemical information from the Saanich Inlet water column.
 Sci Data 4: 170159. [doi:10.1038/sdata.2017.159](https://www.nature.com/articles/sdata2017159) More detailed information on the mutli-omic microbial data can be found in Hawley AK *et al*.
 2017.
 A compendium of multi-omic sequence information from the Saanich Inlet water column.
 Sci Data 4: 170160. [doi:10.1038/sdata.2017.160](https://www.nature.com/articles/sdata2017160)

-## Introduction to R and RStudio
+## Introduction to R

-Coming soon!
+This is a truly introductory workshop for beginners with no experience in R. In this workshop, we introduce you to R and RStudio at the beginner level.
+This condensed 2-hour workshop is meant to get you started in R and acts as a pre-requisite for our more advanced workshops.
+In it, we cover:

-This is a truly introductory workshop for beginners with no experience in R. In this workshop, we use RStudio, a powerful but user-friendly R environment, and show you how to use it effectively with R projects.
-We teach the basic data types, how to create objects, and how to get help on topics in R including several built-in functions with a focus on math and descriptive statistics.
+* R and RStudio

-You will learn how to :
+* RStudio projects

-* organize your work through R projects in RStudio
+* R scripts
-* define a vector and use vectorized functions
+* Installing packages
-* organize your data vectors into data frames
+* Reading in data as a data frame
-* perform basic math and statistics in R
+* Vectors, single values, and data types
-* import data from a file or on the web into an R data frame
+* Basic data visualization
-* get help with functions within RStudio
+* The help function

 We recommend this workshop be given across a single 2 hour session.